-After working as a farmhand for a few years, I put myself through art school at the University of Massachusetts at Amherst (BFA cum laude, 1995).
-When the whole internet thing happened, I leapt at the creative opportunity and ventured into a career in web design.
+After working as a farmhand for a few years to establish residency and gain life experience, I put myself through art school at the University of Massachusetts at Amherst (BFA cum laude, 1995).
+When the internet came along, I saw a creative opportunity and ventured into a career in web design.

-Currently I work as a senior web designer, front-end developer, visual engineer, and photographer at a large not-for-profit company doing good work in New England.
-In addition to building the web, I enjoy playing ice hockey, snowshoeing, gardening, cooking, taking photos, making movies, playing music, reading, painting, bicycling, motorcycling, and puttering around in my studio.
+Currently I work as a web designer, photographer, and videographer for a nonprofit company in the energy industry.
+When I’m not busy engineering websites, graphics, and videos, I enjoy ice skating, cooking, taking photos, playing music, reading, and puttering around in my art studio.

 My life’s work consists in exploring the relationship between my technical, engineering-related aptitudes and my emotive, art-related interests.